 Google Chrome is the most popular browser in the world at the moment.
-Billions of people use it every day for browsing the web, but aside from usual features almost every browser offer, Google Chrome packs some hidden (or better to say tough to find) features that can be pretty useful or can provide you with a bit of fun to pass the time.
+Millions of people use it every day for browsing the web, but aside from usual features almost every browser offer, Google Chrome packs some hidden (or better to say tough to find) features that can be pretty useful or can provide you with a bit of fun to pass the time.
 Check them out below.

 1. Find Your Android Smartphone

-We’ve all lost our phones, or at least though we lost them.
+We’ve all lost our phones, or at least thought we lost them.
 This can be pretty annoying, especially if you know that the phone was right next to your side a couple of minutes before.
 Instead of asking a friend, roommate, or someone else to ring you, there’s another, easier way of finding your smartphone.
 Just type “find my phone” into the address bar and you’ll get the option of locating your phone.